 When you think Cuban food, beans are usually on the menu.
 In Spanish this dish is called frijoles colorados, and they’re a staple in Cuban cuisine.
 The beans are made with simple ingredients including herbs, spices and pork.
 The pork used is typically an inexpensive cut.
 Smoked ham hocks or shanks, sausage, or a leftover, meaty ham bone are all good options.
 Cuban style red beans are traditionally served with white rice as a side dish, or as a stand-alone soup.

 These Cuban pork chops or chuletas de cerdo in Spanish, make an easy, affordable and quick dinner.
 In this recipe, thin-cut pork chops are seasoned with garlic powder, cumin, oregano and salt and pepper.
 Then we squeeze some fresh lime juice over them and let them marinate for great flavor.
 Serve the pork chops with white rice and black beans or mashed potatoes for a filling and delicious meal.

 In Cuban Culture, roast pork (lechon asado) is the meal served on all special occasions.
 Christmas, Weddings, New Year’s… roast pork is on the menu.
 This is a traditional recipe using a homemade mojo marinade.
 Roast pork is a two-day event.
 The pork needs to marinate in the refrigerator overnight.
 Then you roast it, low and slow for hours.

 Mojo is a popular marinade and sauce in Cuban cuisine.
-A mojo marinade is a simple combination of garlic, spices and citrus juice.
-It injects wonderful flavor to meat.
+It’s a simple combination of garlic, spices and citrus juice, that injects wonderful flavor to meat.
 Mojo is used most commonly to flavor pork, but it works great on chicken and root vegetables, like yuca and malanga.
 However you use it, this marinade will add a tropical flair to your meal.